Camille (Red Dwarf): Production

 For Series IV, recording of the show moved from the studios in Manchester to Shepperton Studios due to the old studio undergoing refurbishment.
 Shepperton turned out to be a blessing to the show as it allowed for use of the sets for rehearsals in addition to recording.
 Production starting with Series IV also permanently shifted to Grant Naylor Productions.

-The droid version of the GELF was played by Judy Pascoe, Robert Llewellyn's then girlfriend (they have since married).
-Robert has often joked how he used to complain to Judy about the amount of make-up he had to endure, and yet when Judy wore it she had no complaints.
+The droid version of the GELF was played by Judy Pascoe, Robert Llewellyn's partner (they have since married).
+Llewellyn has often joked how he used to complain to Pascoe about the amount of make-up he had to endure, and yet when she wore it she had no complaints.
 She also provided the voice of the blob Camille, which was controlled from inside by effects artist Mike Tucker.

 The initial plan was for Camille to appear as Kristine Kochanski in Lister's eyes; while this later changed, Suzanne Rhatigan was still credited as "Kochanski Camille".
 Like Pascoe and Llewellyn, Rhatigan and Craig Charles were in a relationship at the time of the recording.
 The Hologram Camille was played by Francesca Folan.
 Rupert Bates voiced the Hector Blob.

 This episode was not originally planned to be aired first, but was moved forward when "Meltdown" was held back due to the ongoing hostilities in the Gulf War.
-It was decided to move this episode up to the first in the run due to the fact that it seemed an appropriate one to air on Valentine's Day.
+It was decided to broadcast this episode first due to the fact that it seemed an appropriate one to air on Valentine's Day.

 Cultural references

 Casablanca, Lister's favourite film, was used for the main plot of the episode and is mentioned and referenced throughout.
 Kryten and Camille even watch the film in the episode.
-When Lister explains to Kryten why it is necessary to lie he mentions examples of Humphrey Bogart in the final scene of Casablanca and Nelson's "I see no ships."
+When Lister explains to Kryten why it is necessary to lie, he mentions examples of Humphrey Bogart in the final scene of Casablanca and Nelson's "I see no ships."
 The ending of Casablanca is also parodied in the Kryten and Camille farewell scene.

-Lister watches a vid recording of the television show Tales of the Riverbank: The Next Generation, a parody of the Tales of the Riverbank show and Star Trek: The Next Generation.
-Lister compares the main character Hammy Hamster the rodent equivalent of Marlon Brando.
-The television show St. Elsewhere is named by Lister as a tongue-in-cheek defense of his credentials to be ship's surgeon ("I've seen every episode").
+Lister watches a video recording of the television show Tales of the Riverbank: The Next Generation, a parody of the Tales of the Riverbank show and Star Trek: The Next Generation.
+Lister describes the main character, Hammy Hamster, as "the rodent equivalent of Marlon Brando".
+The television show St. Elsewhere is named by Lister as a tongue-in-cheek defence of his credentials to be ship's surgeon ("I've seen every episode").
 His Spider-Man costume is also mentioned.

 Steve McQueen and the film The Blob are referenced by Lister after Kryten takes the true form of Camille to dinner.
 Kryten refers to the actor Karl Malden as an example of a human less attractive than Camille in her blob-like form.

 The concept of an alien whom each person sees differently is also a reference to the first-aired Star Trek episode, "The Man Trap".